Free cookie consent management tool by TermsFeed

 As well as two IT suites of Apple Mac computers, the school has computers in the Library, Boarding Houses and the art and DT studios.
 All children, including those in Pre-Prep, enjoy a weekly computing lesson.

-From Year 3, every pupil has a school email account and can access the internet, protected by filter and firewall systems.
+From Year 3, every pupil has a school email account and can access the internet, protected by comprehensive filter, monitoring and firewall systems.
 Internet safety is taught annually in lessons and in school assemblies.
 Special e-safety meetings are also arranged regularly for pupils in Years 7&8 and for all parents.

 All classrooms are equipped with state-of the-art Promethean interactive whiteboards for enhancing teaching and learning.